keanuk/personal-site/README.md

 3. Modify styling in `src/app.css` and component styles
 4. Update the CNAME file with your domain
 5. Configure GitHub Pages in your repository settings

+## Why Deno?

+This project uses a hybrid Deno + npm approach that combines the best of both ecosystems:

+**Deno advantages**:
+- **Built-in tooling**: Formatter, linter, and TypeScript support out of the box
+- **Modern runtime**: Web standards API, secure by default
+- **Better development experience**: No need for separate tools like Prettier or ESLint for basic formatting/linting
+- **Simplified dependency management**: Direct imports from URLs and JSR

+**npm compatibility**:
+- Complex build toolchains (Vite, SvelteKit, esbuild) still work through npm
+- Existing ecosystem packages remain available
+- Gradual migration path without breaking existing workflows

+The `deno.json` configuration provides tasks that use Deno where it excels (formatting, linting, type checking) while delegating complex builds to the proven npm toolchain.

 ## License